shadsplan/linux/notes/lpi/15_File_Attributes.md

 - The remaining 9 bits form the mask defining the permissions that are granted to various categories of users accessing the file.
 The file permissions mask divides the world into three categories:
   - Owner (also known as user): The permissions granted to the owner of the file.
-  - Group: The permissions granted to users who are members of the file’s group.
+  - Group: The permissions granted to users who are members of the file's group.
   - Other: The permissions granted to everyone else.
 - Three permissions may be granted to each user category:
   - Read: The contents of the file may be read.